thatcodechap/Search-Workshop1/README.md

-# Git, Docker and Postgres Workshop
+# Git, Docker and Postgres Workshop by Manjunath

 A hands-on workshop to explain the basics of Git, Docker, and Postgres.
 In this, you will learn the foundations of using